Barons Court tube station: The station today

 The station building was constructed to a design by Harry Ford in a style similar to that used at Earl's Court and Hammersmith and is now a Grade II listed building as it retains many of its original features, including terracotta facing and Art Nouveau lettering.
 The wooden benches on the platform with the station name along the back on enamelled metal panels are a unique feature on the entire London Underground.
 The station has two island platforms to provide an interchange between the two lines - the inner pair of tracks is used by the Piccadilly line and the outer tracks by the District line.
 The station building has been Grade II listed since 14 February 1985.

 Name

-The name Barons Court is possibly inspired by the Baronscourt estate in Co Tyrone, Northern Ireland, where Sir William Palliser, who built part of the area, may have had connections.
+The name Barons Court is possibly inspired by the Baronscourt estate in County Tyrone, Northern Ireland, where Sir William Palliser, who built part of the area, may have had connections.
 Unlike Earl's Court station, Barons Court is written without an apostrophe.

 Services

 District line

+On the District line, Baron Court station is between Hammersmith to the west and West Kensington to the east.
 The typical off-peak service in trains per hour (tph) is: